Estimated Reading time

 Coast Funds Congratulates B.C.
 Government on Passage of Declaration on the Rights of Indigenous Peoples Act

-Coast Funds, along with a group of investors representing approximately $1.1 trillion in assets under management, congratulated the B.C.
-Government on its passage of the Declaration on the Rights of Indigenous Peoples Act, an important first step in recognizing Indigenous Rights and strengthening the path to self-determination.
+As part of a group of investors representing approximately $1.1 trillion in assets under management, Coast Funds congratulated the recently re-elected B.C.
+Government on its passage of Bill 41—the Declaration on the Rights of Indigenous Peoples Act.

 Bill 41 was unanimously passed by the B.C.
 Government in November 2019 after being jointly developed by the Province and the BC First Nations Leadership Council.
 The Act requires the government take all necessary measures to ensure provincial laws are consistent with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).